Skip to main content

 An 'in aid of' fundraiser means you are raising money for Shelter independently, not as an official representative or employee of the charity.

 'A volunteer acting in aid of an organisation should have no authority to act in its name, and it should be clear that the volunteer is simply raising funds for the organisation but acting in his or her own capacity.
-An organisation will not then generally be responsible for the volunteer's acts.'
+An organisation will not be responsible for the volunteer's acts.'
 (Institute of Fundraising Code of Practice)

 Using Shelter's logo and brand